CLASSIC ELECTRIC PIANO 88S

 Scarbee Classic EP-88s has more samples, greater dynamics and more keys – 88 of them!
 Anyone who has tried to restore an instrument like this knows that the lowest and highest octaves take as much time as the rest of the keys put together – It's a true battle where you need a lot of patience, lots of spare parts and some luck too.

 We wanted to have the best possible sustain on each key, perfect balance of tone and as much bark too.
 There are harder strikes (compared to Scarbee Mark 1) - as well as softer ones.

-We spend enormous amount of time cleaning the samples for noise – each sample went through four rounds, where the last two was done in hand.
+We spend an enormous amount of time cleaning the samples for noise – each sample went through four stages, where the last two were done by hand.
 The reason for this was the fact that we wanted to be able to offer presets with extreme treble EQ settings without having extra noise – and without hurting any part of the recordings.

 Try to select a Snapshot like 'Bahian Love Affair' – and turn the Instrument Noise totally down on the Settings page – and listen to the difference...